14 Best Things To Do When Visiting Schaumburg, Illinois - Karta.com

 1. Shop ‘Til You Drop at Woodfield Mall

-Local Insight: Locals recommend hitting the LEGO Store and Alo Yoga early, as these tend to get busy by midday.
+Local Insight: Visit The LEGO Store and Alo Yoga early, as they tend to get crowded by midday.

 2. Explore Outdoor Activities at Spring Valley